 While many other businesses have been forced to close shop, the Blue Swallow has survived.
 In operation since 1940, the Blue Swallow Motel continues to take guests today.
 It offers up a view of what road travel used to be like.
 On our road trip of the southwest, we stayed one night at the Blue Swallow.
 We truly enjoyed our short stay.
 From the old cars to the rotary phone, this motel is a perfect snapshot of what Route 66 used to be.

 Current owners, Cameron and Jessica Mueller, have a done an excellent job of keeping the charm of this place alive.
 Each room is appointed with antiques and period details like old newspapers and pictures.
 There is seating outside, along with games and a fire pit.
 Cameron and Jessica even had coffee ready in the morning.
 Both of them were friendly and knowledgeable about the area.

-- It is an old motel.
-So if your not looking to experience the past, the Blue Swallow might not be for you.
+It is an old motel.
+So if you’re not looking to experience the past, the Blue Swallow might not be for you.

 Charise and I really enjoyed our stay at the Blue Swallow.
 Cameron and Jessica have continued the great tradition of roadside motels.
 The rooms were immaculate and cozy.
 Our night here allowed us to see what road trips were like 75 years ago.
 We wouldn't give up the speed and convince of the Interstates but we can’t wait to go back and visit a bygone era at the Blue Swallow Motel.

 Cameron and Jessica Mueller